Yi Zhang, Ph.D.

 • We are enthuastic collaborators to work on real-world biological and translational genomics problems.

 • Postdocs or PhD soon-to-be who work on computational biology, bioinformatics, cancer genomics, single-cell omics, spatial transcriptomics, machine learning, genetic variant function, and biological questions in cancer or tumor microenvironment - Welcome to contact and join us!
 If possible please include (1) CV or Resume (2) A short research statement describing previous/ongoing work and proposed research and interest (3) 1-3 representative publications (published, accepted, or preprint) (4) Three names of references and contact information.
-Thanks!
-(Job postings to come)

 • Prospective students interested in our research are encouraged to apply through Duke graduate programs: Computational Biology and Bioinformatics (CBB - PhD), Biostatsistics (PhD & MS).
-(Or co-mentoring for other Duke programs!)
 Graduate admission decisions are made by program committee.
-If contacting for interest, please include (1) CV or Resume (2) Short description of research experiences and interest (3) Three names of references and contact information.
-We will also be available for CBB & Biostats students to rotate soon.
+MS students from Biomedical Engineering, Computer Science, ECE are welcome for research interns/assistantships.
+If contacting for interest, please include (1) CV or Resume and if available (2) Short description of research experience and interest (3) Three names of references.
+Thanks!

 Research Interests